Difference Between Pure Leather and Genuine Leather

 What is Genuine Leather?

-Almost all the products which mention or claim that they are made up of leather and are cheap, means they are. most probably made up of genuine leather.
+Almost all the products that mention or claim that they are made of leather and are cheap means they are.
+Most probably made up of genuine leather.

 Since genuine leather is artificially synthesized leather with extremely low quality, it can’t withstand high temperatures and pressure conditions, unlike pure leather.